Procedures

 (a) the minimum English language proficiency requirements set by the University (PPL 3.40.14 English Language Proficiency Admission); and

-(b) the enrolment requirements in the program rules; and
+(b) the entry requirements specified for the program; and

 (c) the executive dean (or, where unavailable or not reasonably practicable, head of school or associate dean (academic)) that the student is qualified for admission.